21 Best Places to Take Pictures Near Sedona, Arizona in 2026

 8. Sedona Chamber of Commerce

-It is the official governmental organization promoting and maintaining tourism in Sedona.
-At 331 Forest Road & SR 89A.
+It is the official governmental organization that promotes and maintains tourism in Sedona, located at 331 Forest Road & SR 89A.
 Tourists can get authentic travel information here.
 Get help with bookings, directions, accommodations, and everything happening in Sedona.
 It’s one of the best places to take pictures near Sedona.

 9. Amitabha Stupa and Peace Park

-A holy Buddhist shrine – the “stupa,” lies at the foot of this Thunder Mountain in Sedona.
+A holy Buddhist shrine – the “Stupa” lies at the foot of Thunder Mountain in Sedona.
 Named after Lord Buddha, the place emanates peace and positivity.
-Its intricate architecture with a bronze statue of Buddha.
-Open daily from 8:30 AM to 5:30 PM; advance booking is recommended.
+Its intricate architecture has a bronze statue of Buddha.
+Open daily from 8:30 AM to 5:30 PM; pre-booking is recommended.

 10. Airport Mesa

-Airport Mesa is a beautiful place to have great views.
-If you want to get a wonderful panorama, never stop yourself from visiting here.
-Hike for 4,500 feet, be ready with your camera, and capture nature.
+Airport Mesa is a beautiful place with great views.
+To get a wonderful panorama, visit here.
+Hike for 4,500 feet, be ready with a camera, and capture nature.
 It’s one of the best photo spots in Sedona.

 11. Sedona Airport Scenic Lookout